onedata/onedata-documentation/docs/user-guide/data.md

 ### File ID

-File ID is a unique, global identifier associated with a file or directory and can be used universally in the [REST][6] and [CDMI][7] APIs.
+File ID is a unique, global identifier associated with a file and can be used universally in the [REST][6] and [CDMI][7] APIs.
+It applies to all logical elements of the filesystem - regular files, directories, symbolic links and hard links.

-There are several ways to find out the File ID of given file or directory:
+There are several ways to find out the File ID of a file:

 [Web GUI][3] — the `File ID` can be obtained using the **Information** action in the file/directory context menu: